ciao-project/ciao/networking/cnci_agent/README.md

 The ciao-controller associates this IP address with the appropriate tenant (subnets).

-At this point the CNCI is registered with the ciao-controller to handle the a specific set of tenant subnets
+At this point the CNCI is registered with the ciao-controller to handle a specific set of tenant subnets

 ### Compute Node Subnet Creation and Registration ###